![]() |

 |

-A simple guide to Electric Flight "power" Please see our FAQ's page for help with common queries.
+Like the idea of electric flight?
+Confused by technical data and component specifications?
+Listed below are some basic bits of information needed in a successful electric flight package.
+Or give us a ring!
+Don't let learning basic facts put you off, look at our FAQ's page for answers to common questions.
+Considering the change from IC power to electric ?
+You need to replace the engine, fuel tank, throttle servo and associated linkages with a suitable electric motor, electronic speed controller (ESC) and battery pack.
+Most modellers are use Lithium batteries to power the motor, you may want to read our guide to safe use of this type of battery.
+To fly a model you need power.
 Power in electric flight is usually measured in watts.
-For example: 1 horsepower = 746 watts You determine watts by multiplying ‘volts’ times ‘amps’.
-Example: 10 volts x 10 amps = 100 watts Volts x Amps = Watts You can determine the power requirements of a model based on the ‘Input Watts Per Pound’ guidelines found below, using the flying weight of the model (with battery) 50-70 watts per pound; Minimum level of power for decent performance, good for lightly loaded slow flyer and park flyer models 70-90 watts per pound; Trainer and slow flying scale models 90-110 watts per pound; Sport aerobatic and fast flying scale models 110-130 watts per pound; Advanced aerobatic and high-speed models 130-150 watts per pound; Lightly loaded 3D models and ducted fans 150-200+ watts per pound; Unlimited performance 3D and aerobatic models These guidelines are generally accepted by electric flight enthusiasts but may vary depending on quality of motor and factors such such as efficiency and prop size.
-To enable successful electric flight you need to make informed decisions regarding the components to use or we can suggest a package of components.
-Please ring or e-mail for details, packages are constantly changing as new items become available.
-To keep motor selection simple we have a range of IC equivalent outrunner motors with simple designations e.g. 600WATT 40 this means the nominal power of the motor is 600Watts and is equivalent to a 40 size IC
+For example: 1 horsepower = 746 watts, you determine Watts by multiplying volts x amps.
+Example: 10 volts x 10 amps = 100 watts You can determine the power requirements of a model based on the Watts per Pound guidelines found below, using the flying weight of the model (with battery) 50-70 watts per pound is the minimum power for normal flight, lightly loaded slow flyer and park flyer models 70-90 watts per pound; Trainer and slow flying scale models 90-110 watts per pound; Sport aerobatic and fast flying scale models 110-130 watts per pound; advanced aerobatic and high-speed models 130-150 watts per pound; lightly loaded 3D models and ducted fans 150-200+ watts per pound; Unlimited performance 3D and aerobatic models These guidelines are generally accepted but may vary depending on quality of motor and battery, type of motor and it’s relevant efficiency and prop size.
+To enable successful electric flight you need to make informed decisions regarding the components to use, we can suggest a package of components.
+Please ring, e-mail or follow our “How to select a motor….guide” To keep motor selection simple we have a range of IC equivalent outrunner motors with simple designations e.g. 600WATT 40 this means the nominal power of the motor is 600Watts and is equivalent to a 40 size IC Developments in cell technology now provide us with batteries to supply the power to our motors which are lighter than a tank full of fuel!
+The electric motor is almost certainly lighter than the IC motor therefore the power system is probably lighter than an equivalent IC motor / tank / servo!
+Combine this advantage with lighter construction as there is no vibration to consider, when building the model and you will find that electric powered models will out perform IC models!
+As with all model aircraft to achieve the best performance the airframe needs to be as light as possible.
+Just "think about adding lightness" whenever you are able to!

 Copyright 2007 Concept Models